 a) Contribute to the achievement of the inspirational goal of increasing forest cover in the region by at least 20 million hectares of all types of forests by 2020;

 b) Help to enhance forest carbon stocks and improve forest quality and productivity by promoting rehabilitation of existing but degraded forests and reforestation and afforestation of suitable cleared lands in the region;

 c) Help to reduce forest loss and degradation and their associated emissions of greenhouse gases by strengthening sustainable forest management and enhancing biodiversity conservation;

 d) Help to increase the socio-economic benefits of forests in the region.

-APFNet strategies are developed are on a five year basis to set and fine tune priories and approaches to achieve periodical targets.
-In its second strategic Plan for period 2016-2020, APFNet prioritizes
+APFNet strategies are developed are on a five-year basis to set and fine tune priorities and approaches to achieve periodical targets.
+In its second strategic plan for period 2016-2020, APFNet prioritizes

-c) Enhancing forests' contribution to socio-economic development and to improvement of local livelihoods
+c) Enhancing forests' contribution to socio-economic development and to improvement of local livelihoods; and

 d) continues to carry out work through the four implantation tools, i.e. supporting regional policy dialogues, capacity building, projects and information sharing.